Search within Lanny's blog:

 He suddenly burst into a string of loud laughter.
 “I am sure he’ll grow into a great man!”

-In a distance, the underlings of his stood silently.
+In the distance, his subordinates stood silently.
 Although they kept their faces blank, deep inside, they were astounded by the joyous laughter from their boss.
 What kind of important figure could the child be?
 They couldn’t help but wonder.

 “Oh?”
 The blind youngster leaned his head slightly and took the child back into his own arms.
 Although he was simpler than any normal person, he didn’t want the child’s face to be too close to the hands of that venomous snake.
-At the mean time, he used a one syllable word to express his pure politeness-prone question.
+In the meantime, he used a one syllable word to express his pure politeness-prone question.

-The middle-aged man kept his smile while staring at the child’s face.
-However, the smile seemed to also contain an indescribable flavor of frightening.
-“A child only two-month old, yet he was able to wipe the blood off his own face with his hands.
-And after such dreadful terror tonight, he could still have such a sound sleep.
-He is certainly worth of…”
+The middle-aged man kept his smile as he stared at the child’s face.
+However, the smile seemed to also contain an indescribable flavor of horror.
+“A child only two months old, yet he was able to wipe the blood off his face with his own hands.
+And after such dreadful terror tonight, he could still sleep so soundly.
+He is certainly worthy of…”

-He suddenly lowered his voice, making sure none of his underlings could hear the next few words, “…being the child of the Heavenly Vessel.”
+He suddenly lowered his voice, making sure none of his subordinates could hear the next few words, “…being the child of the Heavenly Vessel.”

 This middle-aged man was a powerful man in the capital with a reputation for his cruelty and brutality.
 No official falling into his hands could withhold anything from him for more than two days.
 Needless to say, he was a man with sharp eyes.
 But even such an extraordinary man failed to recognize that the child was not in a sweet sleep but had been scared senseless.